 This project is contingent upon new sampling results of the RI or newly identified release information for the Soils OU Remedial Action.
-Scope will include addressing any of the Soils OU SWMUs/AOCs that warrant a removal action.
+Scope will include addressing any of the Soils OU SWMUs/AOCs that

+Ongoing environmental monitoring program and 5-year reviews, as appropriate warrant a removal action.
 SWMU 27 was the only soil SWMU/AOC that had been identified that required removal action.
 The following assumptions will remain for project planning purposes should additional soil removal actions be required in the future.